tibor1234567895/KeyWave/README.md

 - **Previous track** - Long press volume down
 - **Play/pause** - Long press both volume keys
 - **Normal volume** - Short presses work as usual
+- **Smart activation** - Only responds when music apps are actively playing
 - **Customizable timing** - Adjust how long you need to hold the keys
 - **Haptic feedback** - Optional vibration when a command is detected
 - **Battery efficient** - Runs in background without draining your battery